ZAHID188/SEMYPROJECT/README.md

 # SEMYPROJECT
-This a simple Asp.net project taught by Our university teacher.@Yangzhou university.
-, Jiangsu, china.
+This a simple Asp.net project taught by Our university teacher.@Yangzhou university , Jiangsu, china.